 CELCIS attendance requirements, leave requests, participation policy, and course withdrawal procedures.

-- Absences are counted in class hours.
+- Absences are counted in class hours

 - CELCIS requires at least 90% attendance over the course of a semester.

-- Your instructor's record of attendance is the official attendance record.
+- Your instructors’ record of attendance is the official attendance record.

 - You will receive an INITIAL violation notice from the CELCIS office.
-You must contact the assistant director within 5 business days.
+You must contact the assistant manager within 5 business days.
 If you believe the records are incorrect, you may appeal within the 5 business days.

 - After confirming that the attendance record is accurate, a FINAL violation notice will be sent to you.
 At this time, students with F-1 or J-1 visas will be referred to the CELCIS immigration advisor.